codeeverything/planck-mvc/README.md

 ## Open Source

 This is an open source effort, and although its only a pet project of mine contributions are welcome!
 So fork and PR away :)

 Feel free to add issues to leave suggestions and comments.

+Take a look at [LICENSE.md](LICENSE.md) for more info (MIT).

 ## Writing a simple app